awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-errors.md

 }
 ```

-Suppose that this task fails five successive times, outputting Error Names "`ErrorA`", "`ErrorB`", "`ErrorC`", "`ErrorB`", and "`ErrorB`"\.
+Suppose that this task fails four successive times, outputting Error Names "`ErrorA`", "`ErrorB`", "`ErrorC`", and "`ErrorB`"\.
 The first two errors match the first retrier, and cause waits of one and two seconds\.
 The third error matches the second retrier, and causes a wait of five seconds\.
-The fourth error matches the first retrier and causes a wait of four seconds\.
-The fifth error also matches the first retrier, but it has already reached its limit of two retries \("`MaxAttempts`"\) for that particular error \("`ErrorB`"\) so it fails and execution is redirected to the `"Z"` state via the `"Catch"` field\.
+The fourth error would match the first retrier but its `"MaxAttempts"` ceiling of two retries has already been reached, so that retrier fails, and execution is redirected to the `"Z"` state via the `"Catch"` field\.

 Note that once the system transitions to another state, no matter how, all Retrier parameters are reset\.